John Morrison (wrestler): Championship pursuits (2010–2011)

-In his last advertised WWE appearance on the November 28 episode of Raw, Morrison faced The Miz in a Falls Count Anywhere match; Miz won the match by delivering the Skull-Crushing Finale on the steel entrance stage, giving Morrison a kayfabe injury.
+In his last advertised WWE appearance on the November 28 episode of Raw SuperShow, Morrison faced The Miz in a Falls Count Anywhere match; The Miz won the match by delivering the Skull-Crushing Finale on the steel entrance stage, giving Morrison a (kayfabe) injury.
 This was used to write Morrison off television, even being stretchered out of the arena after the match.
 On November 29, WWE acknowledged the end of Morrison's contract, and moved his profile to the alumni section of its website.
 In a video published on December 9, 2011, via Hennigan's personal YouTube channel, Hennigan claimed that he was taking time off to heal and retrain for a possible return to wrestling in the future.
 In 2015, Hennigan revealed on Stone Cold Steve Austin's podcast that WWE wanted him to sign another multi-year contract, but due to a neck injury, residual pain, and creative frustrations, he decided to not renew his contract, wanting "more control over [his] time".